amankr1635/amankr1635-Project-feedMaster/README.md

 ## About Project:-

-- Project is about MetaTags and ogTags.Meta tag and ogTag provides the title,description of the webpage and appears in search engine results as the clickable link.
+- The project is focused on MetaTags and ogTags, which provide essential information such as the webpage title and description.
+This information is displayed as a clickable link in search engine results.
+Once a user is logged in, they can input a URL, and the application will perform oEmbeding to extract data from the URL and store it in a database for future use.

 ### Models